santanabellantoni/hist3812-example-repo-for-artifact/paradata/paradata.md

 Q: What supporting evidence did you rely upon?

-A:
+A: The technology and research of my artifact.

 Q: How have you acknowledged uncertainty in the resource?
-Where might alternatice interpretations have been made or where are such interpretatins otherwise available for viewing audiences to refer to?
+Where might alternative interpretations have been made or where are such interpretations otherwise available for viewing audiences to refer to?

-A:
+A: I think the app Trnio, still seems like it is under development.
+Looking back I would probably used something different to create my model.
+The way I see an audience interpreting the work I have produced thus far is that everything is still in development and the process is only at the beginning stages.

 References